whitep4nth3r/contentful-graphql-vs-rest/README.md

       // other options...

       [BLOCKS.EMBEDDED_ENTRY]: (node, children) => {
-        const entry = entryBlockMap.get(node.data.target.sys.id);
+        // find the entry in the entryBlockMap by ID const entry = entryBlockMap.get(node.data.target.sys.id);

+        // render the entry as needed
         if (entry.__typename === "CodeBlock") {
           return (
             <pre>